 Also known as Cloves Pink, these beautiful pink flowers have a scent that is at once a freshly-cut flower in the flower shop, as well as warm and spicy.
 It is very similar to clove buds, as they both have in common significantly high eugenol content.

 Woody, slightly medicinal essential oil with woody, fatty and earthy undertones.
 It is better known for its anti-aging skin properties and is more frequently used in facial creams than in perfumes.
 In perfumes it is used in woody and floral composition to lend a delicate spicy woody note.

-Cinnamon leaf oil is less sweet, and more sensitizing than the Ceylon Cinnamon, therefore used in very limited quantities if at all in perfumery and scented body products.
+Cassia bark oil (from Cinnamomum cassia), AKA Chinese Cinnamon, is less sweet, and more sensitizing than the Ceylon Cinnamon bark or leaf.
+Therefore, it used in very limited quantities if at all in perfumery and scented body products.
 It is has a somewhat harsh and sharp and slightly bitter spicy and dry aroma, with a hint of sweetness almost like a piercing-cinnamon scent.
 It has a very unique effect in oriental scents and amber accords.

 A relative of the mimosa, cassie has a more pronounced floral-powdery scent, and is very delicate floral base note.
 It is warm, powdery and slightly spicy and herbaceous.

 A mossy note that is drier than the ambery-sweet oakmoss.